-EGI-InSPIRE scans eagerly the blueprint on how to successfully run a common European Grid as handed over by the end of EGEE III.
-A certain amount of optimization as well as decisiveness to pick out the pearls will be needed in the formidable quest to create a sustainable model for operating a growing pan European Grid infrastructure that builds on national and regional funded Grid initiatives who want to work together.
+EGI-InSPIRE scans eagerly the blueprint on how to successfully run a common European Grid infrastructure as inherited by the EGEE project series.
+A certain amount of optimization as well as decisiveness to pick up the pearls will be needed in the formidable quest to create a sustainable model for operating a growing pan European Grid infrastructure that builds on nationally and regionally funded Grid initiatives who want to work together.

 Availability and reliability measurement, registration of services, indexing, monitoring, accounting, user and operational support in the EGI Grid infrastructure currently rely on operational tools already developed in the framework of the EGEE project series.
-Tool development is an ongoing effort and is part of the EGI-InSPIRE JRA1 work programme [R2].
+Tool development is an ongoing effort and is part of the EGI-InSPIRE JRA1 work programme IR21.